Revyz Command Center for Jira

 2. Enter the Captcha code to securely confirm and initiate the configuration replication job.

-How to Clone Assets Configurations (Update)
+How to Restore Assets Configurations (Update)

 This feature is applicable to